Sedona’s Pink Jeep Adventure: Not for Prissies first published in Ladies’ Home Journal, 2011

 Where to Stay in Sedona

-I made it without incident to my lodgings at the Orchards Inn, a quaint, but inexpensive hotel in the most convenient location right smack in the middle of uptown.
-While the front faced a myriad of bustling shops and restaurants, to my surprise, my quiet room faced the opposite direction and I was treated to an entire wall of windows which seemed to wrap their arms around a picture-postcard view of the red buttes while lying in bed!
+I made it without incident to my lodgings at the Orchards Inn, a quaint but inexpensive hotel in the most convenient location right smack in the middle of uptown.
+While the front faced a myriad of bustling shops and restaurants, to my surprise, my quiet room faced the opposite direction and I was treated to an entire wall of windows that seemed to wrap their arms around a picture-postcard view of the red buttes while lying in bed!

 What to Do in Sedona

 The next couple of days were jam-packed visiting galleries, shopping for Native American jewelry, quirky objects, a drive to the best view called Airport Mesa, and a short trip to Tlaquepaque Village, a Native American trading post where I stumbled upon my favorite find – a taxidermy rattlesnake for my son.

 I also dined at the famous Coffee Pot Restaurant, known for its 101 omelet variations.

 My schedule would only permit time for only one organized tour, either the obligatory healing vortex experience or the infamous Pink Jeep Tour.
 That’s easy, adrenaline junkies don’t do woo-woo.